 So Who Am I?

-I’ve been performing music in various forms for more than 30 years.
-For a large portion of that time, I’ve been interested in the psychology of performance as well.
+I’m a jazz guitarist and educator who's been performing in all sorts of different contexts for more than 30 years.
+For most of that time, I’ve been interested in the psychology of performance as well.
 Over the years, I’ve spent large amounts of time working on the approaches from many different books, and innumerable individual tips.
 I saw some progress as a result, no doubt, but it was slow and steady.
 No revolutionary breakthroughs.

 Then I started taking my tennis as seriously as my music.
 I stumbled across a tennis course focused entirely on mental training and saw a huge improvement in my game and in my enjoyment of playing in just a few days.
 This showed me what was possible when you get the training right.
 More importantly, I was able to compare approaches and work out what the vital components were that I’d missed out when I’d tried to achieve similar improvements in my music.

 Since then, I’ve worked hard to uncover and test the best approaches from sports psychology and other areas and to translate them into concepts and exercises that directly apply to music.
 I’ve fused everything together into a cohesive and systematic approach that’s practical for real musicians to fit into busy lives.
 I love providing musicians who are committed to taking their playing and enjoyment to a new level with the training and support they need.

 I’m also inherently curious.
 I always want to discover more.
 So I continue to experiment with new approaches and technology to see if I can bring you even better methods.
 My ongoing journey on the tennis court as well as the bandstand gives me a number of different angles to look from to check that things actually work and to see how to improve them.
 I’ll keep you posted on what I test and what I find out.